-in which only $T_{E/K}$ depends on the elliptic curve $E/K$.
-The \emph{torsion closure} $T_{E/K}$ is a countable product of finite cyclic groups, and it is shown in Section \ref{S:torsion} that $T_{E/K}$ is isomorphic to $\prod_{m=1}^\infty \Zee/m\Zee$ for those $E$ that satisfy a condition that we formulate after Lemma \ref{lemma:divfieldcriterion} in terms of the division fields associated to $E/K$.
-Whether this condition is satisfied can be read off from the Galois representation associated to the torsion points of~$E$, and in Section~\ref{S:universality} we use recent results by Jones and Zywina \cites{Jones, Zywina} to show that the condition is met for almost all elliptic curves over~$K$, and thus conclude the proof of Theorem \ref{thm:almostall}.
+In a second step, we show in Section \ref{S:torsion} that the \emph{torsion closure} $T_{E/K}$, which is a countable product of finite cyclic groups, is isomorphic to $\prod_{m=1}^\infty \Zee/m\Zee$ for those $E$ that satisfy a condition in terms of the division fields associated to $E/K$.
+Whether this condition is satisfied can be read off from the Galois representation associated to the torsion points of~$E$.
+The final step concluding the proof of Theorem \ref{thm:almostall}, in Section~\ref{S:universality}, uses recent results of Jones and Zywina \cites{Jones, Zywina} to show that this condition is met for almost all elliptic curves over~$K$.

-The notion of `almost all' from Theorem \ref{thm:almostall} still allows for large numbers of elliptic curves $E/K$ to have adelic point groups \emph{different} from the universal group~$\mathcal{E}_n$.
+The notion of `almost all' from Theorem \ref{thm:almostall} still allows for many $E/K$ having adelic point groups \emph{different} from the universal group~$\mathcal{E}_n$.
 Such non-generic adelic point groups can be characterized by a finite set of prime powers $\ell^k$ for which cyclic direct summands of order $\ell^k$ are `missing' from $T_{E/K}$.
 It is easy (Lemma \ref{lemma:elk=0}) to produce elliptic curves for which $E(\Ad_K)$ has prescribed missing summands by base changing any given elliptic curve to an appropriate extension field.
-It is however much harder to construct elliptic curves with non-generic adelic point groups over a \emph{given} number field $K$.
-In Theorem \ref{thm:finite-ellk} we show that, for given $K$, there are only finitely many prime powers $\ell^k$ for which cyclic direct summands of order $\ell^k$ can be missing from adelic point groups of elliptic curves $E/K$.
-For $K=\Que$, the only prime power turns out to be $\ell^k=2$, and this can be exploited to prove in our final Theorem \ref{thm:Efam} an explicit version of the following. \begin{theorem} Let $K$ be a number field of degree $n$.
+It is much harder to construct elliptic curves with non-generic adelic point groups over a \emph{given} number field $K$.
+Theorem \ref{thm:finite-ellk} shows that, for given $K$, there are only finitely many prime powers $\ell^k$ for which cyclic direct summands of order~$\ell^k$ can be missing from adelic point groups of elliptic curves $E/K$.
+For $K=\Que$, the only prime power is $\ell^k=2$, and this is used in Theorem \ref{thm:Efam} to prove an explicit version of the following result. \begin{theorem} Let $K$ be a number field of degree $n$.
 Then there exist infinitely many elliptic curves $E/K$ that are pairwise non-isomorphic over an algebraic closure of~$K$, and for which $E(\Ad_K)$ is a topological group not isomorphic to $\mathcal{E}_n$. \end{theorem}